Women authors, American

 Author, Professor, Religious Studies, Feminist.
 Plaskow is a Professor of Religious Studies at Manhattan College in New York.
 Her scholarly interests focus on contemporary religious thought with a specialization in Jewish feminist theology.
 In addition to co-founding the Journal of Feminist Studies in Religion, Plaskow has written and edited several significant books in the field.

 Lesléa Newman is an American author and editor whose writing explores lesbian, feminist, and Jewish themes and their intersection.
 The collection contains materials documenting her professional career as a writer, speaker, and teacher, including drafts of writing, correspondence, speeches, and audiovisual material.

 Author, Musician, Teacher.
 The Linda Schein Greenebaum Papers cover the years from her childhood until the present and provide an intimate perspective on the self-described "over-educated and under-distinguished" musician, teacher, writer, and mother.
 Materials include biographical material, correspondence, writings, diaries, and family history.

-Overview Pat Schneider, a poet, author and writing teacher, is founder of Amherst Writers and Artists in Amherst, Massachusetts.
-Her papers include published and unpublished plays, autobiographical works, essays, Schneider's book, Writing Alone and With Others (2003), and a booklet of her poetry, The Patience of Ordinary Things (2003).
+Pat Schneider, a poet, author and writing teacher, was the founder of Amherst Writers and Artists in Amherst, Massachusetts.
+These papers include Schneider’s journals, writings (published, unpublished, and drafts), teaching materials, and correspondence.
+Writings include plays, poetry, writing exercises, publication drafts, college papers, autobiographical works, and essays.
 Also included are several recordings of readings and some photographs.